 Choose a method | Two ways to run WPDOS under Windosws on Mac hardware | Full-screen WPDOS on Parallels or Fusion | Printing under Parallels or Fusion | Use function keys | WPDOS under Windows in Boot Camp | Home page

-Read this first: If, for some obscure or incomprehensible reason, you do not want to use the method you can discover through the paragraph above, you may read the older instructions on this page for running WordPerfect for DOS on any recent Intel-based Apple Macintosh computer.
+Read this first: If, for some obscure or incomprehensible reason, you do not want to use the method that you can discover through the paragraph above, you may read the older instructions on this page for running WordPerfect for DOS on any recent Intel-based Apple Macintosh computer.
 But I really think you should go here instead.

 This page describes two ways to run WPDOS on a Mac within a copy of Windows.
 You will need to own and install a copy of Windows (preferably Windows XP) in order to use these methods: